Motopony conjures something glorious and dangerous.

 Blue allows himself myriad contradictions—he’s a short-fused peacenik and a loner socialist.
 Hang around long enough and eventually you’ll hear him self-mythologize, for good reason: He’s relived his itinerant youth over and over in his head, shaping his artistic identity.
 Blue was born to a single mom in a trailer park outside LA, homeschooled by a born-again stepdad in Colorado, dropped into public high school in Tacoma.
 He graduated to a life of skateboarding, art and fashion, no college necessary.
 He spent his 20s in a communal warehouse/party space in downtown Tacoma with a skate ramp that launched directly onto 11th Street, past art galleries, coffee shops and bars owned by his extended crew.
 Now 35 years old, when he’s not traveling he splits his time between a studio apartment on Capitol Hill and the upstairs warehouse of a kitchen supply store in Sodo, the front third of which he’s turned into a funky, sprawling practice space and sanctuary.

 Late last year Blue finally built Motopony into a proper band—a six-piece, turbo-charged jam machine five years in the making.
-Now they’re releasing the second Motopony album, an opus of psychedelic rock ’n’ roll, and complete a month-long tour of the West Coast and Southwest.
+Now they’re releasing the second Motopony album, an opus of psychedelic rock ’n’ roll, and completing a month-long tour of the West.
 Later this summer they play Bumbershoot and headline Doe Bay.

 + + + +